-When your out camping, your tent is your home away from home.
+When your out camping and hiking, your tent is your home away from home.
 It is your protection from bugs, rain, wind, cold, or snow.
 It gives you comfort and security.
-So, treat your camping tent with proper care and maintenance, to extend its life and it will perform, when you need it most.
+So, treat your camping and hiking tent with proper care and maintenance, to extend its life and it will perform, when you need it most.

 Always clean, waterproof, and UV protect, before and after a camping and hiking trip.
 NEVER wash a tent in a washing machine or let it tumble around in a dryer.
 You can use a mild liquid soap, a soft bristle brush or sponge to wipe down your tent.
 And then just hose it off with water.
 Make sure your tent is completely dry, before you store it away.